For available mediation dates and rates please click here or email or call 416-224-1996, ext. 205.

 Read about how, in Mitch’s view, arbitration is underused to resolve commercial disputes (by clicking below):

-Click below to read about Mitch’s tips for a successful real estate mediation:
+Click below to read about Mitch’s tips for a successful wrongful dismissal mediation: